Insurance and Risk Management is what we do…not who we are.

-Brandon & Heather Smyrl started Highpoint in 2008 with 10 employees.
+Brandon & Heather Smyrl started Highpoint in 2008 with ten employees.
 In the beginning, we all agreed we had a “well-oiled machine” and would stay status quo with our core staff and clients.
 This lasted about a year.
 It didn’t take long to realize we all wanted more.
-We wanted more for our staff and more for our clients.
+We wanted more for our team and more for our clients.
 We wanted to grow.

 What we figured out along the way…CULTURE is EVERYTHING!

-Employee engagement and buy in is the key to organic growth.
+Employee engagement is the key to organic growth.
 Growing is painful (exciting but painful).
-It requires constant evaluation and improvement and strong unwavering leadership.
+It requires constant evaluation and improvement and robust and unwavering leadership.
 Course corrections are not easy, but they are necessary.
-We fully embraced organization, communication and empowering our employees.
+We fully embraced organization, communication, and empowering our employees.
 We promote work-life balance, encourage health and wellness, and always put people first.

-10 years later… We have grown to 45 employees and have built a 29,000 sq ft building on 2351 in Friendswood.
-A beautiful building that represents what life at Highpoint is all about – laughter, passion, fun, community and family.
+Over a decade later… we have surpassed 10 employees and have built a 29,000 sq ft facility on 2351 in Friendswood.
+Our beautiful building represents what Highpoint is all about – home, family, passion, fun, strength, and community.

 12 And so, dear brothers and sisters, I plead with you to give your bodies to God because of all he has done for you.
 Let them be a living and holy sacrifice—the kind he will find acceptable.
 This is truly the way to worship him.
 2 Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.